Dartanlla/OWS/docs/getting-started/setup-database.md

   * [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver15) (Windows/macOS/Linux)

 OWS uses repository interfaces and can be used with multiple Database technologies.
 At this time there are implementations for MSSQL, Postgre SQL, and MySQL.
 MSSQL is the default.
 Support my vary by database technology.

+> **Warning**
+> Only MSSQL is officially supported.
+All other database technologies are community supported and may or may not work at any given time.
+Community supported database technologies may also be removed at any time without notice if the community stops supporting them.